Hardwood Floor Refinishing NJ - FAQ's

 A. Ultimately the decision is yours.
 We believe all wood should be stained because it seals better & enhances its beauty.
 Wood Floor Staining is not an upgrade and doesn't cost more.
 If your decor supports a natural finish, we will be happy to accommodate you.

-Q. Will Bob Sidoti Floors show me stain color samples?
+Q. Will Bob Sidoti Floors show me stain color sample boards?

 Q. Can new floors be stained to match the existing floor color?

-A. No. Old floors change color as they age.
+A. We try our best but it's very difficult.
+Old floors change color as they age.
 The process is called oxidation.
-Not only does the wood amber with age, but the finish also, making it impossible.
+Not only does the wood amber with age, but the finish also, making it almost impossible.
 The best way to visualize this is to think of an old newspaper compared to a new one.
 Many times stain colors are close, but often they don't match.
-The only way to insure all your wood floors are the same in color, sheen level and texture...Is to do them all at the same time.
-Bob Sidoti Floors will make recommendations but ultimately the decision is the responsibility of the homeowner.
+The only way to insure all your wood floors are the same in color, is to do them all at the same time.
+This also applies to sheen level and texture of finishes.

 Q. Will Bob Sidoti Floors collect a deposit when scheduling a job?